 - Resume review services

-Most law schools, especially UIC John Marshall Law School, have a “blackout” period — a time during which no reciprocity requests are granted.
+Most law schools, especially UIC Law, have a “blackout” period — a time during which no reciprocity requests are granted.
 This usually occurs from August 1 to November 1 when law schools are preparing for and conducting their fall recruitment programs.
 During this period, the host law school’s students take priority.

-UIC John Marshall Law School offers reciprocal arrangements with other accredited law schools for the mutual benefit of their and our students and graduates.
+UIC Law offers reciprocal arrangements with other accredited law schools for the mutual benefit of their and our students and graduates.
 The conditions of our reciprocity policy are as follows:

-- UIC John Marshall Law School’s Career Services Office provides reasonable access of resources to students and graduates of law schools outside the Chicago area.
+- The Career Services Office provides reasonable access of resources to students and graduates of law schools outside the Chicago area.

-- Services are available only to those ABA-accredited law schools which allow students and graduates from the six Chicago area law schools (Chicago-Kent, DePaul, UIC John Marshall, Loyola, Northwestern, and the University of Chicago) use of their facilities.
+- Services are available only to those ABA-accredited law schools which allow students and graduates from the six Chicago area law schools (Chicago-Kent, DePaul, UIC Law, Loyola, Northwestern, and the University of Chicago) use of their facilities.

 - Requests for reciprocity can be made to only one Chicago law school per student or graduate.
 Reciprocity is not available among Chicago law schools.